Remove the system I/O board or processor board

 - Power off the server and peripheral devices and disconnect the power cords and all external cables.
 See Power off the server.

 - If the server is installed in a rack, slide the server out on its rack slide rails to gain access to the top cover, or remove the server from the rack.
 See Remove the server from rack.

 - Remove the top cover.
 See Remove the top cover.

-- If your server comes with an air baffle, remove it first.
+- If your server comes with an air baffle, a middle cage, or a rear cage, remove it first.

 - Record where the cables are connected to the system board assembly; then, disconnect all the cables.

 - Remove any of the following components that are installed on the system board assembly and put them in a safe, static-protective place.

 - Pull out the power supply units slightly.
 Ensure that they are disconnected from the system board assembly.

 - Remove the system board assembly.Figure 1.
 Removing the system board assembly